goodwright/nextflow.py/README.rst

 * ``timeline`` - A filename for a timeline file to generate.
 This will be an HTML file containing a timeline of the pipeline execution.

 * ``dag`` - A filename for a DAG file to generate.
 This will be an HTML file containing a DAG diagram of the pipeline execution.

+* ``trace`` - A filename for a trace file to generate.
+This will be an TSV file containing runtime information about the pipeline execution.

 Custom Runners